martinpihrt/OSPy/api/docs/Mobile_API_v1.md

 `GET /updates` returns System Update health. `/updates/actions/check|apply|rollback` requires the running System Update plug-in. `POST /updates/actions/apply` installs from the channel already selected in System Update; it does not silently change stable/beta selection.
 The mobile client should ask for confirmation, display the asynchronous operation state and reconnect after the controlled restart.
 System actions are `/system/actions/restart-ospy`, `/reboot` and `/poweroff`.

-`GET /service-outages` is a read-only list of the service outages configured on the OSPy Programs page.
-Each item contains stable `id`, display `name`, local ISO 8601 `start` and `end`, `scope` and a Boolean `active` value calculated by OSPy.
-Mobile clients may display this list but create and delete outages only through the authoritative web interface.
+`GET /service-outages` lists configured service outages. `POST /service-outages` creates one, while `PUT` and `DELETE /service-outages/{outage_id}` update and remove it.
+Writes require the `configuration` scope and accept `name`, local ISO 8601 `start` and `end`; the end must be later than the start.
+Mobile-created outages apply to all automatic programs.
+Updating an existing targeted outage preserves its program, group or station scope.
+Each response item also contains stable `id`, `scope` and a Boolean `active` value calculated by OSPy.

 Long operations return HTTP `202` with an operation object.
 Poll `GET /operations/{id}` until `status` is `completed` or `failed`; fields include `kind`, `progress`, `result`, `error`, `created` and `updated`.